mr-zlaam/old-reminders/README.md

 1. [Node.js](https://nodejs.org/): Install Node.js and npm (Node Package Manager) on your machine.

 2. [Git](https://git-scm.com/): Ensure you have Git installed for version control.

+3. Download this repo in you local machine and then open it on your Vs code

+4. Now open terminal and run  `npm i`.
+It will install all the necessary  dependencies

+5. Now you can use this code in order to help your self in development mode.

+   ####Important Note
+   If you want to use this code for development  purpose then you need the permission of owner.
+You can contact us on (`mrzalaam@gmail.com`)